who are Advocates?

 - A Matching Advisor is a person who is willing to take the responsibility to guide an individual from preparation for the Matching and Blessing, all the way to a successful Blessing.
 Matching Supporters are trusted with very private information and educated by the Blessing Family Departments to fulfill this responsibility.
 They have to keep themselves up-to-date on all the Matching and Blessing requirements and must have common sense and great sensitivity about the privacy of other people.

-- An Advocate is someone who knows an Applicant well.
+- An Advocate is someone who knows a Candidate well.
 An Advocate should be able to vouch for the integrity and the character of the Candidate.
 An Advocate is not a Matching Advisor and does not have to go through the trainings.
 An Advocate can help the Matching Advisor because he or she understands a Candidate's qualifications and background.
 An Advocate and the Matching Advisor help the Candidate in their search for a potential match.

 fast and friendly